What is trade logistics?

 - Ensuring availability at the point of sale (POS) in line with demand

-- Reduction of possible incorrect purchases
+- Reduction of possible bad purchases

 - Reduced storage time